alex-powell-1/SN-flask-backend/README.md

-This application handles realtime http requests and incoming data from webhooks for
+This flask application handles realtime http requests and incoming data from webhooks to ngrok server for:
 - Marketing lead generation form (with RabbitMQ async queue consumer)
 - Requests to join newsletter
 - Requests to subscribe to stock notification emails for specific e-commerce items (with Jinja templating email response)